keyserwood/PythonAppleM1/README.md

 # 3. Jupyter notebook setup

 Personnally, I love Jupyter notebook and I use it to try a lot of ideas - before writing .py files or just plotting data and so on.
-It is really great, however some functionalities
+It is a powerful tool, however some functionalities are not working on mac.

 ## 3.1.
 Run jupyter notebook with pipenv